 Thinking about all your favorite mashed potato meals again while also staying low-carb is quite a delightful treat!

-Here are some ides on what to serve with mashed cauliflower
+Here are some ideas on what to serve with mashed cauliflower

 Creamy Caulifower Mashed Potatoes

 - Chop the cauliflower and remove the stem and any brown parts.

 - Steam in a small saucepan for about 10 minutes, until tender.

 - Place the cauliflower in a food processor with all the ingredients except the chives.
 Puree for a few minutes, until smooth.
 Pause to scrape the sides as need.
 Adjust salt and pepper, if needed